Skip To Main Content

 This club is designed for students interested in international relations, current events, and the complexities of global governance.
 The club focuses on developing skills in research, debate, negotiation, and teamwork through interactive discussions and mock sessions.
 Students will have the opportunity to attend Model UN conferences, where they can collaborate with peers from other schools, debate policy proposals, and work towards resolutions on pressing global challenges.

-Sponsors: Gavin Matesich, Erin Adamson
+Sponsors: Mr. Gavin Matesich & Mrs. Erin Adamson

 National Art Society